 Effective revision requires planning and discipline, which can prove difficult for some.
 These steps will help you make the most out of revision preparation.

 Reviewing the syllabus for each module and identifying topics you hope to revise will help to put your mind at ease.
 Also try to take stock of your current position on each topic.
 Is your knowledge strong, weak or in between?
 This will help you to assess the scale of the revision required for each topic and to identify potential areas of vulnerability.

 Audit time available for revision

-The Trinity term 2020 exam timetable will stay largely the same for open book exams as it did for written assessments (although most exams in week 0 and 1 will be moved to a later date).
+Exam timetables will stay largely the same for open-book exams as they have for written assessments.
 The exact time and date of your exam(s) will be confirmed in the very near future.